 Joint bank accounts?
 Debt?
 Or even whether or not your spouse will inherit the full estate upon the other’s death?
 How you want to handle assets and liabilities throughout your marriage can all be outlined in the document.

 Is There Anything a Prenuptial Agreement CAN’T Cover?

 While each state has its own governing set of regulations, there cannot be the inclusion of any provisions that violate public policy.
 Think pre-emptive custody limitations, future child support obligations, or anything that might incent a person to get divorced.

 Why Do I Need to Hire a Prenuptial Agreement Attorney?
 Can’t I Just Sign a Prenup?

 Technically, yes.
 You don’t NEED a lawyer to represent you during the signing.
 However, if one party had representation, and the other didn’t, the court may decide the document is invalid.
 And usually, the more complicated (or one-sided) the document is, the more likely that the court will invalidate it.

 Having independent legal representation for both parties reduces the likelihood the court will reject the document and also protects the individual interests of each party entering into the agreement.

 How Do I Get Started Getting a Prenuptial Agreement?

 The first step you’ll need to take when beginning the drafting process is to have a very clear understanding of what you do (and do not) want to be covered in the agreement.
 This can be a list of assets and liabilities, specific financial outcomes you want to be guaranteed, or any number of things.

 The next piece you’ll need is for both parties to compile a full list of assets and liabilities.
-Even if they aren’t included in the agreement, they may need to be a part of initial discussions.
+Even if the parties don’t include them in the agreement, they may need to be a part of the initial discussions.